NagiosEnterprises/ncpa/README.rst

 - Fedora
 - Solaris

+If you're looking for builds for CentOS / RHEL / Oracle 5, you'll need to use NCPA 2.0.6, which you can find `in the archives <https://www.nagios.org/ncpa/archive.php>`_.

 If your operating system of choice is not on the list and none of the builds work for you, then you can request it to be added here by creating a new GitHub issue.